LovelandHighRobotics1977/Cim_west_coast_test_crecendo2024/README.md

 *Latest Updates*

-Added support for two pistons
+Added joystick support for the pistons and made it possible to turn off the different mech functions

 *To Do*

 I am working on adding support for the Logitech X3D joystick, but that code currently doesn't work.

 There is no auto.

-add a way to switch wich mech you are using, if any at all

-add joystick support for pneumatics.